mperignon/2016-04-12-USGS/lessons/python/05-WebServices.md

 </div>
 ~~~

 There's our file!
-Pandas read the first row of the file as the column headers and everything below that as data, but row 0 doesn't belong.
-We can tell the function `read_csv` to use the second row of the file as the column headers and ignore the first row so at least our data is imported correctly:
+Pandas read the first row of the file as the column headers and everything below that as data.
+Row 0, though, doesn't belong with the data.
+We can tell the function `read_csv` to use the second row of the file as the column headers and ignore the first row so at least our data is imported correctly (remember it starts counting at zero!):

 ~~~ {.python}
 data = pd.read_csv(url, header=1, sep='\t', comment='#')